 Contraceptive considerations for individuals with cancer and cancer survivors

 There are over 18 million cancer survivors in the US, representing more than 5% of the population.
 With increasing trends in both cancer diagnosis and survivorship, patients impacted by cancer increasingly have unmet contraceptive needs.
-This Clinical Recommendation updates the Society’s 2012 guidance on cancer and contraception.
+This Clinical Recommendation updates the Society’s 2012 guidance on contraception use for individuals with cancer and cancer survivors.
 It provides evidence-based recommendations to facilitate the management of and access to contraception care for individuals who are diagnosed with, being actively treated for, or who have previously been treated for cancer.

 Telemedicine utilization has increased significantly in recent years, with the potential to increase access to reproductive healthcare.
 These two Clinical Recommendations provide evidence-based guidance to optimize the management of and access to medication abortion and contraception care via telemedicine within the US.